-You are cordially invited to join us for our 2022 annual meeting of stockholders, which will be held on Wednesday, December 14, 2022 at [ a.m./p.m.]
+You are cordially invited to join us for our 2022 annual meeting of stockholders, which will be held on Wednesday, December 14, 2022 at 8:30 a.m.
 Pacific Time.
-The meeting will be conducted completely as a virtual meeting via the internet at www.virtualstockholdermeeting.com/RSLS2022.
+The meeting will be conducted completely as a virtual meeting via the internet at www.virtualshareholdermeeting.com/RSLS2022.
 Holders of record of our common stock as of November 9, 2022 are entitled to notice of and to vote on all proposals at the 2022 annual meeting.
 Holders of record of our series C convertible preferred stock as of November 9, 2022 are entitled to notice of and to vote only on the director election proposal at the 2022 annual meeting.
+Holders of record of our series D mirroring preferred stock as of November 9, 2022 are entitled to notice of and to vote only on the reverse stock split and authorized share increase proposals at the 2022 annual meeting.